 - Crayon concealer instead of liquid

-- Dry shampoo powder rather than aerosol spray (As you swap your liquids and sprays for powders, be aware of TSA’s new regulations related to powders that were issued as of June 2018.
+- Dry shampoo powder rather than aerosol spray (As you swap your liquids and sprays for powders, be aware of TSA’s new regulations related to powders.
 They apply to cosmetics, powdered spices, ground coffee, drink mixes, and other items that are not medically required by travelers.
 Read more about the new rules here.)

 - Bandages with ointment already built in

 - Carry clothing that does double (or triple) duty.
 My favorite item in this category are kimonos that work as cardigans, swimsuit coverups, robes, scarves, head coverings, and lightweight blankets, not to mention serving as terrific packing material for delicate electronics and camera equipment.
 Other favorites: